 Skip to main content

-Web Function is a new-generation cloud function runtime environment provided by CloudBase, specifically optimized for Web service scenarios.
-Compared with Event Functions, Web Function supports the standard HTTP request-response model, enabling users to quickly port existing Web services to Serverless architecture.
+HTTP cloud functions are a new runtime environment provided by TCB, specifically optimized for Web service scenarios.
+Compared to regular functions, HTTP cloud functions support standard HTTP request-response patterns, allowing users to quickly port existing Web services to a Serverless architecture.

 Prerequisites